Axway/streams-open-docs/content/en/docs/subscribers/_index.md

 * `path`: defines where the operation applies in the document (JSON Pointer).
 * `value`: (optional) defines the value to apply: a raw JSON literal, object, or array.

 You can use a patch to modify an existing document.
-The use of [JSON patch](http://jsonpatch.com/) format enables Streams to save bandwidth by pushing only the differences between two versions of a published content.
+The use of [JSON Patch](http://jsonpatch.com/) format enables Streams to save bandwidth by pushing only the differences between two versions of a published content.

-#### Supported JSON patch operations
+#### Supported JSON Patch operations

 The following are supported JSON patch operations in Streams.